Dancin' on the Edge

-Dancin' on the Edge is second solo album by English/American rock musician Lita Ford.
+Dancin' on the Edge is second solo studio album by American rock musician Lita Ford.
 It was her final release with Mercury Records, as she departed to sign with RCA Records in 1987.
 The album was a moderate commercial success, reaching No. 66 of the US Billboard 200 chart.
 The album was also nominated for a Grammy Award in category of Best Female Rock Vocal Performance.

 Overview

 Ford's second solo release after leaving The Runaways in 1979, Dancin' on the Edge features the debut of her new backing band, featuring drummer Randy Castillo, who would soon join Ozzy Osbourne's band, and bassist Hugh McDonald, who later joined Bon Jovi (McDonald had previously played with Jon Bon Jovi in the All Star Revue; the group that recorded the hit "Runaway.")
 Dancin' on the Edge surpassed the success of Ford's debut album Out For Blood in both sales and airplay.

 Music videos for the singles "Gotta Let Go" and "Dressed to Kill" received heavy rotation on MTV during the summer of 1984.
 "Gotta Let Go" was a minor hit in England, reaching #94 on the UK Singles Chart.
-The music video for "Dressed to Kill" featured a cameo from Ford's then-fiancee, Tony Iommi of Black Sabbath.
+The music video for "Dressed to Kill" featured a cameo from Ford's then-fiancée, Tony Iommi of Black Sabbath.
 Ford toured relentlessly in support of the album for most of 1984, culminating in a pre-Headbangers Ball concert special recorded for MTV.